DillonKyleDev/FlatEngine/README.md

 You are still able to download the last version of FlatEngine2D from before I added Vulkan.
 It can be found in the branch "LegacyNoVulkanImpl".</br>

 I'll be starting my next year at college later this month though so progress will be slow until spring break.
-The engine is in a rough state and a lot of things are quite broken and disorganized still so I don't recommend jumping in at the moment unless you really want to see a bad Vulkan implementation.</br>
+The engine is in a rough state and a lot of things are broken and disorganized.</br>

 I still need to go through and edit the ReadMe to reflect the change from FlatEngine2D to FlatEngine, among many other things.